nicm42/100-days-of-code-v2/log4.md

 **Day 42: 4th September 2021**
 They were easier to fix today!
 I got it done and uploaded.
 I found when I built it that the background images didn't show up.
 I changed the links to them to match the build folder and they still work in dev, which is confusing.
 I got it built in Vercel in two tries (I realised the first time I hadn't told it the name of the build folder).
 And then all uploaded onto Frontend Mentor, so now it's all done and I can't put off Drupal any longer...

+**Day 43: 5th September 2021**
+I added content to the Drupal site.
+Which wasn't as complicated as I thought it would be.
+It's going to be organising and CSSing it that's going to take longer, I think.